-transport\stream\loop\length: This is a 12-bit field specifying the total length in bytes of the Transport Stream loops that follows, ending immediately before the first CRC-32 byte.
+transport\stream\loop\length: This is a 12-bit field specifying the total length in bytes of the TS loops that follow, ending immediately before the first CRC-32 byte.

-transport\stream\id: This is a 16-bit field which serves as a label for identification of this Transport Stream from any other multiplex within the delivery system.
+transport\stream\id: This is a 16-bit field which serves as a label for identification of this TS from any other multiplex within the delivery system.